jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_welcome.md

 Sign in to the Spotlight Cloud Mobile app with your Quest Account.
 If you have many Quest Accounts then each can be added to Spotlight Cloud Mobile.

-## Configure the Spotlight Diagnostic Server
-In a Spotlight Enterprise deployment, use a Spotlight Client to [configure uploading to the Spotlight Cloud][enterprise_cfgds_spotlightcloud].

 {% include links.html %}